Sina-shafiee/on-scroll-animate/README.md

-# AOS
-Animate Elements on scroll
+# on Scroll animation sample